zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 428.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, comprehension che cks, and a complete transcript of everything we say on this episode.
+Go there to download a Learning Guide for this episode that contains all of the vocabulary, definitions, sample sentences, additional definitions, cultural notes, comprehension che cks, and a complete transcript of everything we say on this episode.

 This episode is called “Getting a Dream Job” – getting a  great job.
 It’s a dialogue between Tandia and Hank who are looking for a good jo b, and while talking about it use a lot of vocabulary we would use to describe  someone’s job.
 Let’s get started.